finos/symphony-bdk-java/README.md

 ### Setting the service account

 In order to register a service account in Symphony Admin Console, a RSA key pair is required.
-The bot application uses the private key while Symphony needs to know the public one.
+The SDK uses the private key while Symphony needs to know the public one.

 In addition to the RSA keys, make sure the property botUsername (and appId) in src/main/resources/bot-config.json file matches the value configured in Symphony Admin Console.

 ### POD configuration

 In src/main/resources/bot-config.json you will find configuration properties where you can specify the details of your POD.
-Fill out the following properties to make the application to point to your POD.
+Fill out the following properties to make the SDK to point to your POD.

 |            Property            |                Description                |
 |--------------------------------|-------------------------------------------|